arnabalumnus/Zebra/python/README.md

 ### 3. Legacy algorithms(Not is use)
 This `Rendom Forest`, `Support vector machines(SVM)`,  `Decision Forest` algorithms workers on `Sklearn` package.

-And till today *( i.e. 22nd sept, 2021)* this algorithms doesn't have support in `TensorFlow APIs`.
-And according to our RND `TensorFlow` is the only one which can build model for` mobile` devices like `Android`.

 ##### How to generate Legacy model
 Use this comment to generate models.
 Model will be generated as `.pkl` file.